BC Tax -> Farm Status in BC

-We own this website, and also have a small 5 acre Christmas tree farm on Vancouver Island.
-At the end of 2013, with tens of thousands of dollars of Christmas tree inventory growing at various stages of maturity on our property, and having sales every year since 2003, we were told our property was being reclassified as residential.
+We own this website, and also have a 5 acre Christmas tree farm on Vancouver Island.
+At the end of 2013, with about $40,000 of Christmas tree inventory growing at various stages of maturity on our property, and having sales every year since 2003, we were told our property was being reclassified as residential.
 The reason given by BC Assessment was that "the income requirement has not been met".
 We read the Regulation, and realized that BC Assessment was wrong in removing our farm status.

 The BC Assessment decision was appealed, with the first stage being the Property Assessment Review Panel (PARP).
 One must file a "complaint" to PARP by January 31st in order to appeal an assessment.
 Unfortunately, the PARP members don't have specialized knowledge of the Regulation, and therefore agreed with BC Assessment instead of not offering an opinion.
 The next step was an appeal to the Property Assessment Appeal Board (PAAB).
 The PAAB member reviewing our case was a lawyer, and his decision was reviewed by a senior member of PAAB.
 They agreed with BC Assessment, even though BC Assessment were arguing their case based on s.
 11 (Declassification) of the Regulation that was repealed in 2007.